 CVD diamonds when of a lower color grade exhibit yellow or brown and HPHT treatment post growth is (presumably) used for improving the color grade.

-Diamonds which are made with goal of being colorless using the HPHT method to grow stones (not post growth treatment) tend to exhibit either no color or more of a bluish hue.
+Diamonds which are made with the HPHT method (no post growth treatment) tend may look gray or bluish if they show any color.

 Send in your question